 Sunday, 19 February 2023 | Doubles and Singles Finals |

-NB: Singles Qualifying will take place on the 11th and 12th of February 2023.
+NB: Singles Qualifying took place on the 11th and 12th of February 2023.

 Draw

-The Draws for the 2023 ATP 500 tournament in Rotterdam will be made the week before the start of the singles and doubles competitions.
+The Draws for the 2023 ATP 500 tournament in Rotterdam can be viewed on the ATP Tour website (see links below).

 Prize Money and Points

-How the prize money and points in the men’s singles and doubles events will be split by round is detailed below.
+How the prize money and points in the men’s singles and doubles events were split by round is detailed below.

 Men’s Singles